zasadnyy-inc/o-zasadnyy-com/app/_posts/2015-02-17-maven-grunt-bower.markdown

 }
 ```

-Clarify Grunt task in `Gruntfile.js`.
-You can use mine as example:
+Declare Grunt tasks in `Gruntfile.js`.
+For instance:

 ```  title:"Gruntfile.js"
 'use strict';